Skip to main content

 Iterator

-An iterator allows us to iterate through a collection.
-A collection, in this case, can be an array or anything else.
-JavaScript by default implements the Iterator protocol, but it also caters for the creation of custom iterators.
+An iterator lets us step through a collection.
+That collection could be an array or anything else.
+JavaScript ships with a built-in Iterator protocol, but it also lets us create custom iterators.

 For a custom iterator to be valid, it must implement the iterable protocol (via Symbol.iterator).